joffreybesos/d2r-mapview/README.md

 Please follow this guide to setup your own, it's quite easy: https://github.com/joffreybesos/d2r-mapview/wiki/Setup-guide

-This tool is licenced under GPLv3.
+This tool is licenced under GPLv3, reselling this maphack violates the terms of the license.

 ## Join the discord server <https://discord.gg/qEgqyVW3uj>